-Below is a harm-reduction and logistical guide for preparing for and undergoing a therapeutic psychedelic experience.
+Below is a harm-reduction guide for preparing for and undergoing therapeutic psychedelic experiences with psilocybin (magic mushrooms), LSD, ayahuasca, and MDMA.

 One of the most determinant factors in having a ‘good trip’ is ‘set and setting.’
-Set and setting describe the physical, mental, social and environmental context than an individual brings into a psychedelic experience.
-The set is the mental state a person brings to the experience, like thoughts, mood and expectations.
-The setting is the physical and social environment.
+Set and setting describe the physical, mental, social, and environmental context an individual brings into a psychedelic experience.
+The set is a person’s mental state related to the experience, like thoughts, mood, and expectations.
+The setting being the physical and social environment.

 “Turn off your mind, relax and float downstream